bootleg/ret-sync/README.md

 ### IDA plugin troubleshooting

-To troubleshot issues with the IDA extension two options are available in the file `retsync/rsconfig.py`:
+To troubleshoot issues with the IDA extension two options are available in the file `retsync/rsconfig.py`:

 ```